-Dr. Paul Coreil was appointed Interim Chancellor of LSU of Alexandria effective June 1, 2019.
-He also served as LSUA Interim Chancellor from February 2013-February 2014.
+Dr. Paul Coreil was appointed Chancellor of LSU of Alexandria effective October 25, 2019.
+He also served as LSUA Interim Chancellor from June 1-October 24, 2019 and February 2013-February 2014.
 His focus at LSUA has been on the development and implementation of a major LSUA Marketing Plan devoted to increasing university visibility, student enrollment, student retention, graduation rates and upon graduation - student career success.

 Prior to his LSUA appointment in 2013, he served in the position of Vice Chancellor of the LSU Agricultural Center and Director of the Louisiana Cooperative Extension Service (LCES), a position he held from Sept.
 2001-Feb.
 28, 2013 when he officially retired and was named LCES Director, Vice Chancellor and Professor Emeritus by the LSU Board of Supervisors soon thereafter.
 He has also served in several previous positions within the LSU Agricultural Center, beginning his Extension career as a Sea Grant Assistant Area Agent in Fisheries and Wildlife for Cameron and Calcasieu Parishes in 1978.
 He also served as parish chair of the Cameron Parish Extension Service office from 1987-1992.